lisc-tools/lisc/README.rst

 Supported APIs and data collection approaches include:

-- The `EUtils <https://www.ncbi.nlm.nih.gov/books/NBK25497/>`_ API, which provides access to literature data, including the `Pubmed <https://pubmed.ncbi.nlm.nih.gov/about/>`_ database, from which counts and co-occurences of terms and/or text and meta-data from identified articles can be collected.
+- The `EUtils <https://www.ncbi.nlm.nih.gov/books/NBK25497/>`_ API, which provides access to literature data, including the `Pubmed <https://pubmed.ncbi.nlm.nih.gov/about/>`_ database, from which text and meta-data from identified articles can be collected, as well as analyses such as counts and co-occurrences of terms.
 - The `OpenCitations <https://opencitations.net>`_ API, which provides access to citation data, from which citation and reference information can be collected.